 When revisions are requested (as normally happens), the committee usually empowers the advisor to supervise the changes and provide certification that they have been accomplished.
 The advisor will meet with the student and communicate the needed changes.
 The student will make the revisions and then submit a revised copy to the advisor.
 If the advisor approves of the revisions, a copy will be sent to the administrative assistant for learning for approval and editing.
 A student may not receive a diploma until the revisions are completed.

 The DMin Project Coach should:

 - Ascertain with the advisor whether or not the proposal is ready for presentation to the DMin Proposal Sub-committee and discuss with the advisor the steps that need to be taken to make it ready.

 - Call meetings of the DMin Proposal Sub-committee.

 - Notify the student and the advisor regarding the date of the meeting when the project proposal will be evaluated.

-- Approve the final version of the proposal and recommend it to the DMin Committee.
+- Approve--along with the advisor--the final version of the proposal and recommend it to the DMin Committee.